 54 Pages Posted: 22 Feb 2017 Last revised: 12 Oct 2020

 Date Written: October 9, 2020

-Persistent fund performance in venture capital is often interpreted as evidence of differential abilities among managers.
-We present a dynamic model of venture investment with endogenous fund heterogeneity and deal flow that produces performance persistence without innate skill difference and predicts mean reversion in long-term performance.
-Investors work with multiple funds and use tiered contracts to induce proper project nurturing style and managerial effort dynamically.
-Recently successful funds receive continuation contracts that encourage greater innovation, and subsequently finance innovative entrepreneurs through assortative matching.
+Persistent fund performance in venture capital is routinely interpreted as evidence for skill.
+We present a dynamic model of delegated investment with endogenous fund heterogeneity and deal flow, which generates performance persistence without innate skill difference and predicts mean reversion in long-term performance.
+Investors work with multiple funds and use contingent payments and tiered contracts to induce proper project nurturing style and managerial effort dynamically.
+Recently successful funds receive continuation contracts that tolerate investment failure and encourage greater innovation, and subsequently finance innovative entrepreneurs through assortative matching.
 Initial luck thus exerts an enduring impact on performance by altering managers' future investment opportunities.
-The model generates implications broadly consistent with empirical findings, such as short-term performance persistence and long-term mean reversion, outperforming funds' appeal to innovative entrepreneurs even with worse terms, and the link between failure-tolerance and innovation.
-Initial luck may also amplify the effect of innate skill differences.
+The model generates implications consistent with recent empirical findings and the economic mechanisms are robust to, among others, lack of commitment, endogenous bargaining, and double moral hazard issues.

 JEL Classification: G10, L26, O31, G24

 Suggested Citation: Suggested Citation